sikt-no/graphitron/README.md

     editCustomerErrorsList.add(error); // Update error list that is automatically defined somewhere above.
 }
 ```

-The `getCauseField` method is  currently hardcoded and required for this setup to work.
-Hopefully we can get a better
-and more intuitive solution in place.
-If the method is missing, no cause will be added.

 ## Special interfaces
 Currently, Graphitron reserves two interface names for special purposes, _Node_ and _Error_.